saarol2/bloglist-frontend/ReadMe.md

 ### Testing

-- **Vitest**: Unit and integration tests for backend logic are written with Jest.
+- **Vitest**: Unit and integration tests for backend logic are written with Vitest.
 - **Playwright**: End-to-end tests verify that the entire application works as expected.